danielegiulianini/danielegiulianini/README.md

 #### About me
 - 🎓 Recently graduated in Computer Science and Engineering from the University of Bologna Italy.
-- 💻 Proficient in various programming paradigms, languages (including Python, Java, C++, JavaScript) and SW design (including design patterns) and development (such as CI/CD, testing, agile) practices.
+- 💻 Proficient in various programming paradigms, languages (including scala, Java, Python, JavaScript) and SW design (including design patterns) and development (such as CI/CD, testing, agile) practices.
 - 🔬 Specialized in advanced software development tecniques, machine learning, high-performance computing, distributed programming, optimization, CI/CD, DBMSs.
 - 🤩 Have a keen interest in everything concerning computer science and Software engineering and enjoy solving complex problems through innovative solutions.
 - 🌱 Constantly learning and exploring new technologies to stay up-to-date in the ever-evolving tech world.
-- 🔍 More information about me are available [here](cv/cv).
+- 🔍 More information about me are available [here](https://www.linkedin.com/in/daniele-giulianini-79a34626b/).

 #### Projects
 My recent, most notable projects: